reinhart1010/nix/docs/en/common/autoflake.md

 ---
 # autoflake

-A tool to remove unused imports and variables from Python code.
+Remove unused imports and variables from Python code.
 More information: <https://github.com/myint/autoflake>.

 - Remove unused variables from a single file and display the diff: